-Giri also informed that the UK has imposed non-tariff barriers, related to product recipe and ageing, on Indian alcoholic beverages, which prevents most domestic products from accessing the British market.
-"These must be removed to ensure genuine quid pro quo," he said in the letter.
+Giri said that the alcoholic beverages industry contributes Rs 2.5 lakh crore annually in taxes to the states, employs 20 lakh people and supports 50 lakh farmers.
+Giri informed that the UK has imposed 'non-tariff barriers', related to product recipe and ageing, on Indian alcoholic beverages, which prevents domestic products from accessing the British market.

-On January 13 this year, India and the UK formally launched negotiations for the proposed free trade agreement (FTA), which is expected to help double bilateral trade to over \$100 billion by 2030 and boost economic ties between the two countries.
+On January 13 this year, India and the UK formally launched negotiations for the proposed free trade agreement (FTA), which is expected to help double bilateral trade to over USD 100 billion by 2030.
+(PTI)